dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 ### Base Interfaces

 The base interfaces each describe one or more core operations that are used to build up the core interfaces listed later.
 In many cases, such as for addition, subtraction, multiplication, and division, there is only a single operator per interface.
 This split is important in order for them to be reusable against downstream types, like `DateTime` where addition does not imply subtraction or `Matrix` where multiplication does not imply division.
 These interfaces are not expected to be used by many users and instead primarily by developers looking at defining their own abstractions, as such we are not concerned with adding simplifying interfaces like `IAdditionOperators<TSelf> : IAdditionOperators<TSelf, TSelf>`.
-Likewise, every interface added introduces increased size and startup overhead, so we need to strike a balance between expressiveness, exxtensibility, and cost.
+Likewise, every interface added introduces increased size and startup overhead, so we need to strike a balance between expressiveness, extensibility, and cost.

 Some of the code below assumes that https://github.com/dotnet/csharplang/issues/4665 is going to be accepted into the language.
 If it is not accepted or if the approved syntax differs, the declarations will need to be updated.